 Palliative care (pal-ee-a-tiv care) is a holistic approach to care that aims to relieve discomfort, symptoms, and stress caused by a serious illness.
-Palliative care can begin at any time during aggressive treatment of an illness.
+Palliative care can begin at any time during your serious illness.
 In this way it differs from hospice care, which is a type of palliative care for people during the last six months of life.

 - Sue E. Babcock, PsyD, LP